Segfavlt/villainDB/queries.md

   * Shown on site page: Minion
   * Query Used in Project: select id from minion where grade="$grade";
-  * Used in php file: filter_grade.php
+  * Used in php file: resources/php/filter_grade.php
   * On line number: 14
   * Users restriction: boss, villain